EXISTING MEMBER LOGIN

 Hello, I am Gemma.
 I work as an Administration Officer for Unique.
 My main job is to keep the database updated and I am currently engaged in a rolling programme sending out database entry forms and consent forms to our member families.Read full bio

 Hi , I’m Helen.
-My younger son Patrick had a profound speech and communication delay which lead him at be tested at the age of 4 years.
-This found that he has a deletion 18p11.32p11.21...Read full bio
+My younger son Patrick had a profound speech and communication delay which lead him be tested at the age of 4 years in 2009.
+This found that he has a deletion 18p11.32p11.21......Read full bio

 Hello I am Shwetha.
 I am a Consultant Clinical Geneticist based at Guys Hospital in London.
 I graduated from Oxford Medical school in 2006 and completed my Specialist Training in Clinical Genetics in 2017.
 I am passionate about ensuring that advances in genetic technology make a difference to as many people as possible...Read full bio